aminrj/aminrj.github.io/_posts/2026-05-23-ai-security-threat-modeling-production.md

 - **Existing controls:** what already mitigates this in your current architecture
 - **Residual risk:** likelihood × impact, accounting for existing controls

 Use a 5x5 matrix or whatever your enterprise risk management framework already uses.
-Resist creating an AI-specific risk scoring scheme — it creates governance fragmentation and slows down approval workflows.
+Resist creating an AI-specific risk scoring scheme.
+It creates governance fragmentation and slows down approval workflows.

 **Deliverable:** the threat register augmented with risk scores and existing control mappings.
 This is the input for the prioritization and remediation phases.